William Powell (English actor): Early life

-He was born in Hereford, and educated at Hereford grammar school and at Christ's Hospital in London.
+Powell was born in Hereford, and was educated at Hereford grammar school and at Christ's Hospital in London.
 Sir Robert Ladbrooke, a distiller and then president of Christ's Hospital, took him on as apprentice in his counting-house.
 Powell, however, was interested in amateur theatricals: Ladbrooke suppressed a club in Doctors' Commons of which Powell had become a member.
 For a while Powell remained in Ladbrooke's office.
 Charles Holland however, introduced him to David Garrick, who wanted to travel and sought a substitute actor.

 At Drury Lane

 Carefully coached by Garrick, Powell made his first appearance on stage at Drury Lane Theatre on 8 October 1763 as Philaster (in an adaptation of Beaumont and Fletcher's play, by George Colman the Elder).
 Supported also by James Lacy, Powell made a success.
 The ticket receipts were up to the best Garrick days.

 Garrick reappeared in the season of 1765–6, and took over from Powell a few characters; Powell added to his repertory.
-In 1767 Powell joined Thomas Harris, John Rutherford, and Colman in purchasing John Rich's patents for Covent Garden Theatre.
+In 1767, Powell joined Thomas Harris, John Rutherford, and Colman in purchasing John Rich's patents for Covent Garden Theatre.
 Powell was at this time bound for three years to Drury Lane under a penalty of £1,000, while his borrowed share of the purchase-money was £15,000.

 Bristol

 Powell became a favourite in Bristol, where, at the Jacob's Well Theatre, on 13 August 1764, he took his first benefit as King Lear.
 On the erection of the King Street Theatre, the foundation-stone of which was laid on 30 November 1764, Powell became associated with two local men, Arthur and Clarke.
 The lease of the theatre was for seven years.
-On 30 May 1766 it opened with The Conscious Lovers, given gratis since the license had not yet been obtained, with Powell as Young Bevil.
+On 30 May 1766, it opened with The Conscious Lovers, given gratis since the license had not yet been obtained, with Powell as Young Bevil.
 The Citizen (Arthur Murphy) with James William Dodd was also given.
 A prologue, written by Garrick, was spoken by Powell.

 At Covent Garden

-On the opening night Powell spoke, 14 September 1767, a rhymed prologue by William Whitehead, and on the 16th played Jaffier in Venice Preserved.
+On the opening night, 14 September 1767, Powell spoke a rhymed prologue by William Whitehead, and on the 16th played Jaffier in Venice Preserved.
 Powell lived at this time in a house adjoining the theatre, and provided with a direct access.
 In the fierce quarrel which broke out during the season among the managers, leading to legal proceedings and a fierce polemic, Powell sided with George Colman, whom he had brought into the association, against Harris and Rutherford.
 On the closing night of the season, 26 May 1769, he played Cyrus in John Hoole's play of the name, which was his last appearance in London.